-The manager should inform the employee of the outcome (and provide reasons) and confirm that outcome in writing to the employee.
+The manager should inform the employee of the outcome (and provide reasons) and confirm that outcome in writing to the employee (see paragraphs 26 and 27 of the 2014 Code).

-If a warning is issued, this should warn the employee that failure to reach the required standard may result in further action, ultimately up to and including his/her dismissal.
+If a warning is issued, the employee should be warned that failure to reach the required standard may result in further action, ultimately up to and including his/her dismissal.
 The employee should also be informed of their right to appeal against the decision.